What does it take for a white paper to succeed?

 Writers are getting more business savvy these days.
 Fewer and fewer are willing to hang in with projects that are under-resourced.

 This article covers a lot of ground.
-From 4 successful white paper projects—and more than 200 others—we have derived three key sets of success factors:
+From 4 successful white paper projects—and more than 200 others—we have derived three key success factors:

 - The right team